GSI-Fing-Udelar/tectonic/docs/ini_config.md

   entry points.
 Default: `192.168.0.0/25`.
 * `bridge_base_ip`: Base number from which to assign static IP address in bridged networks.
 Default: `10`.
+* `routing`: Enable routing and the use of traffic filtering rules to specify more complex scenarios.
+Default: `no`.
+In AWS this option is forced to take the value `yes` and in Docker the value `no`.
+For this reason, it is not necessary to specify this option in the sections corresponding to each platform.

 ### [aws] section:
 * `region`: The region to deploy instances in AWS.
 Default: